• Free shipping on all orders

 ragdoll cat walking through water

-Most people know that cats don’t like water, but some breeds actually don’t mind it.
+Most people know that cats don’t like water, but some breeds don’t mind it.
 Some cat breeds are even inclined to invite themselves into your bath.
 You probably aren’t interested in bathing with your cat, but you might want to know which cat breeds like water and why they like it in the first place.

 Today, we’re listing 21 cat breeds that enjoy the water, as well as some information about each breed.
 Let’s dive in!